harrystech/arthur-redshift-etl/cloudformation/README.md

 cloudformation/delete_dw_vpc.sh dev
 ```

-## Creating the Redshift Cluster using Cloudformation
+## Creating the Redshift Cluster using CloudFormation

 The cluster expects the stack for the VPC to export its values.
 ```bash